Guy Gibson: Training of No. 617 Squadron

 Another important factor was the need for a specially adapted version of the Lancaster, the B.III (Special), officially the "Type 464 (Provisioning)".
 The bomb bay doors were removed and the ends of the bay were covered with fairings.
 Upkeep was suspended on pivoted, vee-shaped struts which sprang apart when the bomb-release button was pressed.
 A drive belt and pulley to rotate the bomb at 500 rpm was mounted on the starboard strut and driven by a hydraulic motor housed in the forward fairing.
 The mid-upper turret was removed and a more bulbous bomb aimer's blister was fitted.
 The first adapted aircraft arrived at Scampton on 8 April.

+Gibson also had VHF radios (normally reserved for fighters) fitted to the Type 464 Lancasters as he intended to control the operation while over the target, an early example of what became the master bomber role.

 On 28 March, Gibson made his first flight to explore the low-flying requirement.
 He took Hopgood and Young with him and found low flying during daylight satisfactory but during an attempt at dusk the difficulty of their task became apparent, when they nearly ditched.
 On 29 March, Gibson was shown scale models of the Moehne and Sorpe dams by Cochrane at HQ 5 Group.
 He then attended a further meeting with Wallis at Weybridge.
 At this meeting he rejected Wallis's proposal of a daylight raid.

 The squadron commenced daily flying training at the beginning of April with long cross-country flights with precise turning points to develop their navigation skills.
 They then started to practise low flying over water.
 The squadron completed over a thousand flying hours by the end of April and Gibson was able to report to Whitworth, that they could fly pinpoint to pinpoint at low level at night, could bomb using a rangefinder and fly over water at 150 ft.
 On 24 April Wallis made a request for the altitude to be reduced to 60 ft.
 Gibson reported on 27 April that it was possible and the training was adapted accordingly.

 Gibson was closely involved with discussions about the design, trial and approval of the solutions developed for the various technical issues encountered.
 These included the Dann bomb sight and the 'Spotlight Altimeter Calibrator', which was the name given to the spotlights attached to the Lancasters, to ensure the determination of the correct height above a body of water.
 Security was Gibson's constant concern and he was especially displeased to learn from his bombing leader Watson that he had been shown details of the targets within days of his arrival at RAF Manston.
 Gibson wrote to Cochrane who raised his concerns about this 'criminal' breach of security at the highest levels.